The Kimberton Waldorf School library provides students and faculty with a wide range of resources and services.

-The libraries hold several thousand books in all subject areas covered by the Waldorf curriculum.
+The library hold several thousand books in all subject areas covered by the Waldorf curriculum.
 We also have a fiction collection of both classics and current literature.
 You can search the online catalog to discover what the library holds.
 The catalog includes the high school and middle school library holdings (the online catalog is still being created, so not all holdings are currently listed).
 There are also online databases which provide access to thousands of full-text journals and books, as well as information on current topics of debate.

 The librarian is available for research appointments to help a student with a particular research project.
 Please contact librarian Effie Scott for further information.

 Kimberton Waldorf School provides access to several online databases to help students with their research.